BugFixes/nest/readme.md

 # Nest
-This is the service for adding bugs nothing more
+This is the service for adding and retrieving bugs nothing more